Keeping up With the Joneses

 Tasters are given a long list of wines and are able to choose the six they’d like to taste for $6.89 (as of 2009).
-I don’t remember any other winery charging tax on top of their tasting price… But you do get a nice glass here (see all the CT Winery glasses in my backyard).
+I don’t remember any other winery charging tax on top of their tasting price… But you do get a nice glass here.
 Damian was being a bit of a pill, so while Hoang was off trying to keep him together, I quickly checked off a bunch of wines.
 I could lie to you and pretend I remember, but I can’t guarantee accuracy.

 Our host was a very nice older man who paid the proper attention to me even though the tasting room was very busy.
 Fortunately, Jones has a very large tasting room and had 2 pourers to handle the rush.
 This was a nice surprise.